Marker Logo

 Topics.
 This historical marker is listed in this topic list: Architecture.
 A significant historical year for this entry is 1923.

 Location.
-37° 40.753′ N, 121° 45.86′ W. Marker is in Livermore, California, in Alameda County.
-Marker is on South Livermore Avenue south of 5th Street, on the right when traveling south.
+This marker has been replaced by another marker nearby.
+It was located near 37° 40.753′ N, 121° 45.86′ W. Marker was in Livermore, California, in Alameda County.
+It was on South Livermore Avenue south of 5th Street, on the right when traveling south.
 Touch for map.
-Marker is at or near this postal address: 543 South Livermore Avenue, Livermore CA 94550, United States of America.
+Marker was at or near this postal address: 543 South Livermore Avenue, Livermore CA 94550, United States of America.
 Touch for directions.

 Paid Advertisement